quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Corinne burst out laughing:

 “That's a good one!
-There's no syntephamine here, and no synthalcohol either.None of that.But we do have marijuana, which we grow ourselves, and beer, made right here.
+There's no syntephamine here, and no synthalcohol either.
+None of that.
+But we do have marijuana, which we grow ourselves, and beer, made right here.
 Excellent products, by the way!“

 “What?!
 All these natural things are extremely dangerous!
 The 4th Empire banned them long ago!
 I'm not touching that stuff...
 Well... can you at least show me the way to the synthe-sex machine?
 It might help me relax...“